Haverford College, B.S. psychology

 Columbia University, Teacher’s College, M.A. organizational leadership

-David joined the School in 2006 following headships at Terrace Community Charter School in FL and Midland School in CA. His teaching philosophy is student-driven, -centered, and –owned, in which learning is accompanied by doing, making, and creating for an authentic audience.
+David joined the School in 2006 following headships at Terrace Community Charter School in Florida and Midland School in California.
+His teaching philosophy is student-driven, -centered, and -owned, in which learning is accompanied by doing, making, and creating for an authentic audience.
+He'd like to teach students to own their learning, here at our School and into the future.
 David enjoys both the start and finish of any school year because times of transition are powerful and purposeful, and each weekly Chapel service as an opportunity to gather and reflect as a community, and listen to colleagues and students share personal, inspirational messages.
-His favorite thing about Charlottesville is the town’s ethos of community service.
+His favorite thing about Charlottesville is its balance among metropolitan elements, a world-class university, and a quick drive out into nature.

 University of Virginia, B.A.
 English literature